EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/rule.md

 # Rule

 This suite of commands allows you to list,add, or remove business rules in your current project.
-[Learn about Rules](https://docops.ca.com/ca-live-api-creator/4-0/en/creating-apis/logic/learning-rules).
+See the documentation page [Learn about Rules](https://docops.ca.com/ca-live-api-creator/4-0/en/creating-apis/logic/learning-rules).

 ## Usage
 ```sh